Sunday night, my family and I went for a drive into our little town in the Philadelphia suburbs.

 But these aren’t normal times.

-Some of my favorite thinking on what I call the “version 1 mentality,” which can serve any organization well right now, comes from Jeff Bezos.
+Some of my favorite thinking on what I call the “day 1 mentality,” which can serve any organization well right now, comes from Jeff Bezos.
 His concept gems listed below have helped me:

 - No PowerPoint presentations.